Skip to main content

 If a user does not have a valid email ID, you can set a temporary password in the Password field and provide it to the user to sign in and reset the password.

-• Password: Enter a temporary password to enable new users to sign into CFTR.
-After signing in, the user will be redirected to update the password to access CFTR.
+• Password: Enter a temporary password to enable new users to sign in to Respond.
+After signing in, the user will be redirected to update the password to access Respond.

 • Confirm Password: Re-enter the temporary password.